moj-analytical-services/user-guidance/source/documentation/index.md

 - pure data archival: Amazon S3, which the Analytical Platform uses for data storage, does not offer index or search facilities
 - we can set up a custom bucket policy to archive data to S3-IA or Glacier but recommend exploring SaaS alternatives, such as SharePoint or Google Drive

-A feature request can be raised via our defined (support)[https://github.com/ministryofjustice/data-platform-support/issues/new/choose] routes.
+A feature request can be raised via our (support)[https://github.com/ministryofjustice/data-platform-support/issues/new/choose] routes.